 2. Run Chkdsk to Fix Drive Errors

-The system will run a complete disk scan of the drive and fix any data integrity issues.
+- The system will automatically run a complete disk scan of the drive to fix any data integrity issues.
 It checks basic file structures, security descriptions, USN journals, and bad clusters in file data.

 3. Run sfc/scannow on External Drive

 Sfc/scannow is one of the best Windows built-in tools for repairing corrupt system files.
 Did you know it can also be used to repair any corrupt files in the external drive?
 To access this repair setting, follow the instructions below: